People counter: 2nd generation: Thermal counters (2005-2011)

 Thermal imaging systems use array sensors that detect heat sources.
 These systems are typically implemented using embedded technology and are mounted overhead.
 It is difficult to verify the accuracy of thermal counters as the image feed relay on the devices are heat sources.
 They can be inaccurate as thermal counters have difficulty measuring the dwell time of targets beyond a few seconds.
 Due to this, the second generation of people counter have an average accuracy of 80% to 85%.

-3rd generation: Video and WiFi counting (2012-2016)
+3rd generation: Video and Wi-Fi counting (2012-2016)

 There are two types of 3rd-generation people counters.
 Video counters use complex algorithms and camera imaging to count the number of people directly from a video tape.
-WiFi counting functionality collects WiFi probe request signals from shoppers' smartphones, including outside the store.
+Wi-Fi counting functionality collects Wi-Fi probe request signals from shoppers' smartphones, including outside the store.
 This adds a number of important metrics for businesses, especially for the retail industry, such as the ability to determine how effective a window marketing campaign is.
 With video counting technology, the expected accuracy rate of the device is 80% to 95%.